iMicknl/ha-tahoma/README.md

 ## Tahoma services

-After installation this integration adds new services to Home-Assistant which can be used in automations.
+After installation this integration adds new services to Home Assistant which can be used in automations.
 The new services are:

 + Somfy TaHoma: Set cover position with low speed (tahoma.set_cover_position_low_speed, only added if supported by the device)
 + Somfy TaHoma: My position (cover) (tahoma.set_cover_my_position)